patprem/FaceMorphingTool/README.md

 * To transform one form into another seemingly seamlessly.
 * To overcome identity thefts that uses morphed facial images in identification documents.

-Pleas check the following sections to get started.
+Please check the following sections to get started.

 <p align="right">(<a href="#top">back to top</a>)</p>